LaggAt/hacs-jokes/info.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-_Example Component providing fresh jokes every minute._
+_Example Component providing fresh jokes at a configurable interval._

 **This component will set up the following platforms.**